Annie-XIE/summary-os/mirantis+xenserver+neutron.md

 (3) If VM1 and VM3 belong to the same tenant, as they locate in different host, traffic must go through network node

-### 3. XenServer fuel plugin

-### 4. Future
+### 3. Future

-Looking forward, we will enrich more neutron features on XenServer, such as VxLAN, VPNaaS, SDN, ....
+Looking forward, we will implement VxLAN and GRE network, also enrich more neutron features, such as VPNaaS, LBaaS, FWaaS, SDN ...